 Members of the Council have direct control over the Council's financial and operating policies.
-The total of Members' allowances paid in 2014/15 is shown in Note 33.
+The total of Members' allowances paid in 2015/16 is shown in Note 33.
 Each year the Council invites Members to declare any such interests including related parties.
-Details of Members' interests, both pecuniary and non-financial are recorded in the Register of Members' Interest, which is open to public inspection at the New Town Hall, Wigan.
-During 2014/15 there were no reported material transactions with related parties advised by Members.
+During 2015/16, services to the value of £0.044m were commissioned from a company in which one member had an interest.
+Contracts were entered in full compliance with the Council's standing orders.
+Details of Members' interests, both pecuniary and non-financial are recorded in the Register of Members' Interest, which is open to public inspection at the Town Hall, Wigan.